Making a difference together

 We do not bulk bill-please do not ask.

 Please advise us with at least two business days notice if you cannot make your appointment.
+If you do not attend your scheduled appointment without notifying us a $100 cancellation fee may apply.

 Refer a friend